Donald Trump revives the Hillary Clinton playbook to battle Joe Biden

 The strategy already centered on playing up allegations that Biden's son, Hunter, profited off the vice presidency.
 Trump recently added Biden's ties to China, the country the White House now blames for the spread of Covid-19.
 And it kicked into overdrive last week when Trump seized upon revelations that Biden was informed of the investigation of ties between Russia and Michael Flynn, a senior Trump official, as evidence of a plot to undermine a presidency before it began.

 Flynn's so-called unmasking, a common request by a government official for an intelligence agency to identify someone in contact with a foreigner under surveillance, became the centerpiece of unprecedented attacks by Trump on his predecessor.
-Trump said, without evidence, that Barack Obama — and, by extension, his vice president — had perpetrated the "greatest political scam, hoax in the history of our country."
+Trump said, without evidence, that Barack Obama — and, by extension, his vice president — had perpetrated the "greatest political scam, hoax in the history of our country".

 "This was all Obama.
 This was all Biden.
 These people were corrupt — the whole thing was corrupt — and we caught them," Trump said.
 "People should be going to jail for this stuff."